Tuesday, October 3, 2023

 In accordance with the International Standard IEC 62402:2007, Obsolescence is defined as the “transition from availability from the original manufacturer to unavailability”.

-It affects hardware, software and support equipment and impacts all stages of life of equipment / systems.
-While the component obsolescence affects every industry/ product, the effect on electronic industry is considered much severe.
+It affects hardware, software, and support equipment and impacts all stages of life of equipment/systems.
+While component obsolescence affects every industry/ product, the effect on the electronic industry is considered much more severe.

 1 What is Obsolescence - How to deal with it